 In the event of gunfire in my classroom building, should I evacuate my class, or should we stay where we are and barricade the door?

 Statistically, the more distance you place between yourself and someone firing a weapon, the higher the probability that you will escape injury.
 Therefore if you hear gunfire, your first course of action should be to evacuate yourself and students away from the danger if you can safely do so.
-You should only consider sheltering in place or elsewhere within the building if evacuation is not possible.
+You should only consider a lockdown within the building if evacuation is not possible.